 1. Avoid juice cleanses.

-Being the season of Vata, juice cleanses should not be performed due to their cold, raw and rough nature.
-Taking in only juice for a several day period is most likely going to increase the Vata which is already in excess due to the qualities that Fall possesses.
-This can bring about consistent feelings of coldness, depletion, poor circulation, dryness, gas, constipation, lightheadedness, anxiety and sleep issues.
-The same holds true for other liquid cleanses such as the Master Cleanse and water fasts, as these should be avoided during this time of year as well.
+Being the season of Vata, juice cleanses should not be performed due to their cold, raw, and rough nature.
+Taking in only juice for a several-day period will increase Vata, which is already in excess due to the qualities of fall.
+This can bring about consistent feelings of coldness, depletion, poor circulation, dryness, gas, constipation, lightheadedness, anxiety, and sleep issues.
+The same holds true for other liquid cleanses, such as the Master Cleanse and water fasts, as these should be avoided during this time of year as well.

 2. Favor a mono-diet cleanse using warm, well-cooked foods.

-The most well know dietary cleanse in Ayurvedic medicine is the infamous Kitchari Cleanse.
-Due to the nature of Kitchari being warm, mushy, well-cooked and well-spiced, this is a great option for a Fall cleanse.
-If Kitchari is not a favorite of yours, other mono-diet options for a Fall cleanse can be vegetable soup, veggie soup with quinoa, or red lentil soup with veggies.
-As long as the ingredients are simple, easy-to-digest, well-cooked, well-spiced (i.e. turmeric, ginger, fennel, cumin, black pepper, fenugreek, etc) and stay monotonous (meaning NO other foods), it should be a good option.
-Vata Churna can also be added to the kitchari or soup to increase the digestion while reducing Vata.
+The most well-known dietary cleanse in Ayurveda is the infamous Kitchari Cleanse.
+Kitchari is warm, mushy, well-cooked, and well-spiced, making it an amazing option for a fall cleanse.
+If Kitchari is not a favorite of yours, other mono-diet options for a fall cleanse are chicken soup, veggie soup with quinoa, mung dal and veggies, or red lentil soup with veggies.
+As long as the ingredients are simple, easy-to-digest, well-cooked, well-spiced (e.g. turmeric, ginger, fennel, cumin, black pepper, fenugreek), and stay monotonous (meaning NO other foods), it should be a good option.
+Vata Churna can also be added to the Kitchari or soup to increase digestion while reducing Vata.

-3. Incorporate lots of warming oils in the food.
+3. Incorporate lots of warming oils in your food.

 4. Sip on hot-warm water throughout the cleanse.